replicatedhq/help-center/content/docs/github-actions/overview.md

 aliases: [/docs/github-actions]
 ---

 [GitHub Actions](https://github.com/features/actions) allow you to run custom commands and containers when certain events are triggered in a GitHub repository.
-The Replicated GitHub Actions are built to execut on new and updated Pull Requests to help you manage your Replicated application and releases.
+The Replicated GitHub Actions are built to execute on new and updated Pull Requests to help you manage your Replicated application and releases.